Ktang8894/VendingMachine/README.md

 ### Setup

-1. In your database, execute the script in **CreateVendingMachineStoredProc.sql** to create the VendingMachine.CreateVendingMachine stored procedure
+1. In your database, execute the script in **/DatabaseDesign/CreateVendingMachineStoredProc.sql** to create the VendingMachine.CreateVendingMachine stored procedure
 2. Execute the stored procedure (EXEC VendingMachine.CreateVendingMachine)
 	- Creates the VendingMachine schema
 	- Creates the Items Table